nanvel/blog/2020/07/ruby.md

 !!! tip "return in ensure"
     If an `ensure` clause includes a `return` statement, then exception propagation stops, and the containing method returns. `break` and `next` have similar effects.

     If the body of a begin statement includes a return statement, the code in the ensure clause will be run before the method can actually return to its caller.
-Futhermore, if an ensure clause contains a return statement of its own, it will change the return value of the method.
+Furthermore, if an ensure clause contains a return statement of its own, it will change the return value of the method.

-"Normal" errors, that typical Ruby programs try to handle, are subclasses of `StandardError`.
+"Normal" errors, which typical Ruby programs try to handle, are subclasses of `StandardError`.
 If called with Exception object as a single argument - it raises that exception.
 If with string - created `StandardError` with messages = given text and raises it.
-Excption class can be given as argument because it has `exception` method, also string can be passes as the second argument and will be used as message.
+Excption class can be given as argument because it has `exception` method, also string can be passed as the second argument and will be used as message.
 The third argument is backtrace (array if strings).

 ```ruby